 We rise early and will be collected from our camp and transferred to the Ngorongoro Crater.
 We will spend the bulk of our day exploring the Crater floor in search of the animals which roam the plains.
 We will arrive back in Karatu in the afternoon.

-Returning to Arusha, tonight we will reunite with our fellow travellers who opted for the Serengeti upgrade and we share out experiences of the Serengeti and Ngorongoro Crater.
+Returning to Arusha, tonight we will reunite with our fellow travellers who opted for the optional Serengeti excursion and we share our experiences of the Serengeti and Ngorongoro Crater.

 Interested in this tour?

 Before and after the tour services

 To help with the planning of your trip, you are more than welcome to book these hotels before and/ or after your tour through us.
 These hotels are either the starting or end point of your tour, or it will be conveniently close to it.
 These hotels also offer airport transfers.
 For information on prices, just click "Hotels and Transfers" at the bottom of this page.